Zapata Peninsula

 Fishing Equipment: No equipment is provided.
 Plan on bringing flies, leaders, tippets, all terminal tackle, and all accessories, as very few items are available anywhere in Cuba.
 A comprehensive tackle and gear list is included in our confirmation packet.

 A Fishing License is included in the package.
-The mandatory Marine Park Conservation Fee of $200.00 is not included in the package.
+The Marine Park Conservation Fee of $200 per person is not included in the package.

 The MV Georgiana, a 100-foot luxury air-conditioned yacht, has four single-occupancy and two double-occupancy cabins, each with a private bathroom.
 The liveaboard accommodates up to eight guests.

-Alcohol: There is an optional all-inclusive open bar $200.00 per person, which includes beer, wine, liquor, and sodas.
+Alcohol: An optional all-inclusive open bar is available for $200 per person, which includes beer, wine, liquor, and sodas.

 Communications: Wi-Fi is not available on the liveaboard.
-Before your trip, you’ll need to check with your cell service provider to see if your U.S. cell phone will work in Cuba.
-Satellite phones are NOT allowed in Cuba and will be confiscated at the airport upon arrival.
+Before your trip, check with your cell phone service provider to determine if your U.S. cell phone will work in Cuba.
+Satellite phones are prohibited in Cuba and will be confiscated upon arrival at the airport.

-You’ll fly to the Jose Marti International Airport (HAV), also referred to as the Havana Airport.
+You’ll fly to Jose Marti International Airport (HAV), also known as Havana Airport.
 From here, there are two package options.

 1) You’ll arrive in Havana on a Saturday before 2:00 p.m., and a representative will drive you to the liveaboard in Zapata, a three-hour drive.